sangeetashukla/OpenPedCan-analysis/analyses/rnaseq-batch-correct/README.md

 The module generates combined uncorrected and batch-corrected matrices as well as combined metadata files that has the sample identifier, batch information and other specified columns only.
 For QC, the module also generates UMAP/t-SNE clustering of most variable genes and housekeeping genes before and after correction as well as density plots with housekeeping genes.

+There are some strict requirements for the input files for the module to function as expected:

+1. `Expression matrix`: Input expression matrices must be collapsed to unique gene symbols.
+2. `Metadata file`: The user should supply a histology/metadata file for each corresponding matrix to be merged.
+3. `Sample identifier`: Each metadata file should have the same column name for the sample identifier that matches the columns in the corresponding expression matrix.
+For e.g. one histology cannot have `Kids_First_Biospecimen_ID` and the second cannot have `sample_id` for mapping sample names.
+If you have these differences, you can create temporary histology files for the purpose of running this module.
+4. `Batch variables`: Each metadata file must have the same column name for the columns that are to be combined and used as a batch variable.
+For e.g. one histology cannot have `RNA_library` and the second cannot have `library_type` for mapping library names.
+5. `Normal Tissue/Disease Groups`: Each metadata file must have the same column name for the columns that are to be used for to color the points in the clustering plots.
+For e.g. all GTEx tissues and TARGET diseases were mapped to a `group` column for the purpose of this module.

 ### Module Structure

 ```sh